-Abstract-Alarm fatigue is one of the most significant problems in the hospital environment nowadays, caused by excessive false physiologic monitor alarms.
-One of the possible reasons is due to the inefficient traditional threshold alarm system such as low blood oxygen saturation (SpO2) alarm.
-In this paper, we propose a robust classification procedure based on the AdaBoost algorithm with reject option that can identify and silence false SpO2 alarms, while ensuring zero misclassified clinically significant alarms.
-Alarms and vital signs, which are related to SpO2 such as heart rate and pulse rate, within monitoring interval are extracted into different numerical features for the classifier.
+Alarm fatigue has been increasingly recognized as one of the most significant problems in the hospital environment.
+One of the major causes is the excessive number of false physiologic monitor alarms.
+An underlying problem is the inefficient traditional threshold alarm system for physiologic parameters such as low blood oxygen saturation (SpO_2).
+In this paper, we propose a robust classification procedure based on the AdaBoost algorithm with reject option that can identify and silence false SpO_2 alarms, while ensuring zero misclassified clinically significant alarms.
+Alarms and vital signs related to SpO_2 such as heart rate and pulse rate, within monitoring interval are extracted into different numerical features for the classifier.
 We propose a variant of AdaBoost with reject option by allowing a third decision (i.e., reject) expressing doubt.
 Weighted outputs of each weak classifier are input to a softmax function optimizing to satisfy a desired false negative rate upper bound while minimizing false positive rate and indecision rate.
-We evaluate the proposed classifier using a dataset collected from 100 participated children in the Children's Hospital of Philadelphia and show that the classifier can silence 23.12% of false SpO2 alarms without missing any clinically significant alarms.
+We evaluate the proposed classifier using a dataset collected from 100 hospitalized children at Children's Hospital of Philadelphia and show that the classifier can silence 23.12% of false SpO_2 alarms without missing any clinically significant alarms.

-I. Introduction
+1. Introduction

 The rapid pace of innovation in the medical device market has resulted in significant improvements in the devices used to monitor patients' physiologic parameters in hospitals today.
 These devices provide rich information to doctors and nurses by monitoring vital signs and alerting clinicians of potential problems.
-However, studies have shown that more than 80% of hospital cardio respiratory monitor alarms are false or clinically insignificant (do not require bedside intervention) [1]-[3].
-The excessive false alarms lead to alarm fatigue [4], such that life-threatening events are less likely to be addressed on time or can even be ignored, with potentially deadly consequences [5].
+However, studies have shown that more than 80% of hospital cardio respiratory monitor alarms are false or clinically insignificant (do not require bedside intervention) (Lawless, 1994; Tsien & Fackler, 1997; Chambrin et al., 1999).
+The excessive false alarms lead to alarm fatigue (Cvach, 2012), such that life-threatening events are less likely to be addressed on time or can even be ignored, with potentially deadly consequences (Alarm fatigue, 2010).

-One of the most common continuously monitored vital signs is pulse oximetry, which is also the most common source of physiologic monitor alarms in the modern hospital [1].
+One of the most common continuously monitored vital signs is pulse oximetry, which is also the most common source of physiologic monitor alarms in the modern hospital (Lawless, 1994).
 Pulse oximetry is a non-invasive method for monitoring patient's blood-oxygen saturation; it does so by providing peripheral oxygen saturation (SpO2) readings.
-Since the oxygen saturation is a good indication of a person's oxygen levels, clinicians set threshold alarms for low SpO2 [6].
+Since the oxygen saturation is a good indication of a person's oxygen levels, clinicians set threshold alarms for low SpO2 (Organization et al., 2011).
 However, there are many factors influencing the effectiveness of the low SpO2 alarm threshold such as patient size, skin condition, sensor technology, patient movement, and the employed signal processing algorithm.
-As a result, many low SpO2 alarms do not require clinician intervention and contribute to the "alarm hazards", stated as the number one health technology hazard for 2015 by the ECRI Institute [7].
+As a result, many low SpO2 alarms do not require clinician intervention and contribute to the "alarm hazards", stated as the number one health technology hazard for 2015 by the ECRI Institute (Institute, 2015).
 Therefore, our goal in this paper is to propose a new approach to reducing false low blood oxygen saturation alarms without silencing clinically significant alarms that represent life-threatening conditions.